 Although most goldsmiths used to be trained in all facets of the profession, there became a tendency to specialize in a certain aspect of the art during the 16th century.
-The resulted qualification of this development still holds, largely, today.
+The resulting qualification of this development still holds, largely, today.

-One could make a distinction between goldsmiths (those who created small, golden, jewelry items set with or without gemstones), silversmiths (who made larger silverware objects) and small workers whose main specialization was to create smaller objects as buttons and buckles.
-Some craftsmen started to specialize in decoration techniques as gem carving and cutting, engraving and embossing.
+One could make a distinction between goldsmiths (those who created small, golden, jewelry items set with or without gemstones), silversmiths (who made larger silverware objects) and small workers whose main specialization was to create smaller objects such as buttons and buckles.
+Some craftsmen started to specialize in decoration techniques such as gem carving and cutting, engraving and embossing.

-The above holds mainly for those working in larger art centers with a great market potential.
+The above holds mainly for those working in larger art centers with great market potential.
 Those working in the smaller cities, where potential clientèle was restricted to a small group, the smiths still created a vast array of different artifacts.

 Not much jewelry from the Renaissance era has survived and most of the scarce items which have are usually only seen in museum collections around the world, they are hardly ever offered at auction.